LW

 Why This Project Matters

-The MCP server is not a one-off rescue tool — it is now a permanent part of the Hotel Ads XML workflow.
-Every future change to the generation logic passes through the same provenance-backed rule engine, so the class of bugs that depressed Price Accuracy for months is structurally impossible to reintroduce.
-The two historical fixes were the initial payoff; the ongoing value is that the system cannot silently drift again.
+The MCP server is not a one-off rescue tool — it is a permanent part of the team's Hotel Ads XML workflow.
+Every future change to the generation logic, by any engineer, passes through the same provenance-backed rule engine, so the class of issues that previously required ad-hoc debugging is significantly less likely to recur.
+The ongoing value is structural: the system cannot silently drift, and the quality bar is now a team-wide standard rather than a one-engineer ritual.